THEY-Consulting/they-terraform/README.md

 terraform apply
 ```

+The resources used to manage the state of the resources deployed within the `examples` folder can be found at `examples/.setup-tfstate`.
+If you want to setup your own Terraform state management system, remove any `.terraform.lock.hcl` files within the `examples` folder, and deploy the resources at `examples/.setup-tfstate/` in your own AWS account.

+#### Clean-up

 When you are done testing, please destroy the resources with `terraform destroy`.

-_examples/setup-tfstate_ can be deployed the same way, but it is a bit more complicated to clean up.
+`examples/aws/setup-tfstate` is a bit more complicated to clean up.
-`terraform destroy` can not remove the s3 bucket (due to `prevent_destroy = true`).
+`terraform destroy` can not remove the S3 bucket (due to `prevent_destroy = true`).

-Therefore, you need to delete the bucket manually.
+Therefore, you need to delete the bucket manually in the AWS console.
 After that you can remove the remaining resources with `terraform destroy`.
 Keep in mind that after destroying a bucket it can take up to 24 hours until the name is available again.